bilayer-containers/bilayers/docs/custom_algorithm/understanding_config.md

 ## Organizing Parameters from the Algorithm's Command-Line Usage

 - inputs: If parameter is about providing any input files eg. image, measurement files, numpy array files, executable files etc.
-- outputs: A way to show what are potential outputs that would spit out post segmentating.
-Those could be presented under umbrella of various types of files. eg. image, measurement files, numpy array files, executable files or some other files.
+- outputs: A way to show what are potential outputs that would spit out post segmenting.
+Those could be presented under the umbrella of various types of files. eg. image, measurement files, numpy array files, executable files or some other files.
 - parameters: If the parameter and its argument need to be passed in the command line, include them in `parameters`.
 - display_only: If you want to show some information to the user without appending it to the command line, include it in `display_only`.
-- results: Anything that you want to appear as output should go under `results`.
-For these, you can set the `cli_tag` as `None`.

 ## Defining inputs
 ```{code} yaml